5 Types of Global Assignments: What’s Best for Your Company?

 Business travel resembles a short-term work assignment because employees don’t stay at the destination for an extended period.
 The main differentiator is the type of activities undertaken during business travel are much less associated with what’s classified as work and are, instead, typically limited to hands-off activities and business meetings.

-In many instances, employees stay in a foreign country for just a few days.
+Employees often stay in a foreign country for just a few days.
 However, business travel trips can last multiple weeks in some scenarios.
 Employees may also travel for business between several countries, creating added considerations employers should consider to ensure compliance.

 Remote Work Visas